eh3rrera/ocpj8-notes/07-Use-Java-SE-8-Date-Time-API/2-Work-with-dates-and-times-across-timezones-and-manage-changes.md

 ````
 [OffsetDateTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetDateTime.html) is an immutable representation of a date-time with an offset from UTC/Greenwich, for example '2000-12-31T10:15:30+01:00'.

-OffsetDateTime, ZonedDateTime and Instant all store an instant on the timeline to a nanosecond precision.
+OffsetDateTime, ZonedDateTime, and Instant all store an instant on the timeline to a nanosecond precision.
 Instant is the simplest, just representing the instant.
 OffsetDateTime adds to the instant the offset from UTC/Greenwich, which allows the local date-time to be obtained.
 ZonedDateTime adds full timezone data.

 [OffsetTime](https://docs.oracle.com/javase/8/docs/api/java/time/OffsetTime.html) is a time with an offset from UTC/Greenwich in the ISO-8601 calendar system, such as '08:45:21+05:00'.
 ````java